Totten & Associates Co-Sponsors V.B.A.'s "Solo & Small Firm Conference"

 Alcohol: Some Facts, Fiction, and Life Experiences

-Written by Drew Totten, RN, BSN, BS, CLNC
+Written by Drew Totten, MSN-Ed, BSc, RN, CLNC

 While it may seem socially acceptable, the use of alcohol in both the adult and teenage population continues to be a global health problem.
 First, let’s review some basic facts on alcohol.
 Alcohol is a drug and a very potent central nervous system depressant.
 Its depressive effects control judgment, physical coordination, risk taking behaviors (driving while impaired, for example) and most importantly, breathing.
 A twelve ounce bottle of beer, five ounces of wine or 1.5 ounces of liquor all have the same affect when ingested.
 The term “100 proof” implies a fifty-percent alcohol content.

 Alcoholism is a disease.
 A disease not unlike epilepsy, diabetes and heart disease.
 Yet, we as a society, often treat the problem drinker differently.
 We use words and phrases such as "... you could quit if you just had some willpower" and the like.
 The fact is, alcoholism is a chemical dependence problem.
 Like any other drug addiction, it needs careful and dedicated treatment by professionals.